tiwarisiddharth/nth_root/README.md

 # nth_root
-Calculating nth root of a number without using library : Math
+Calculating nth root of a number (m) without using library : Math in js

+And same logic written in python too.

-Call nthRootMe(num,r)
+Call nthRootMe(m,n)

+Just run the script in shell.

 Example :-